Microchip-MPLAB-Harmony/reference_apps/apps/sam_l21_xpro/saml21_ble_fitness_tracker/readme.md

   This algorithm for processing data from the sensor and it can send data for 3 different diodes (green, ir, red) who give out a diagram of the heartbeat and its frequency per minute.

-> The eINK display is a very low power consumption display and it can retain the information, even after disconnecting from the power source.
+> The Eink E-Paper display 2,9" 296x128 dots display is a very low power consumption display and it can retain the information, even after disconnecting from the power source.
 The host MCU SAM L21 is interfaced with the Heart Rate 9 click over the USART interface and eINK click over SPI Interface.